tlaplus-community/tlaplus-nvim-plugin/README.md

 # Overview
-This is a TLA+ plugin for Neovim which only does one thing: translates ASCII TLA+ symbols (like `\leq`, `<=>`, `\A`, etc.) into Unicode as you type.
+This is a TLA⁺ plugin for Neovim that translates ASCII TLA⁺ symbols into Unicode as you type.
+It translates `\leq` into `≤`, `<=>` into `⇔`, `\A` into `∀`, and so on.

-Upon opening a `.tla` file in nvim, a large number of [key mappings](https://neovim.io/doc/user/lua.html#vim.keymap) will be defined for the buffer.
+Upon opening a `.tla` file in nvim, around 80 different [key mappings](https://neovim.io/doc/user/lua.html#vim.keymap) will be defined for the buffer.
-These mappings make it so whenever you type an ASCII TLA+ symbol the ASCII will be replaced by its unicode counterpart.
+These mappings make it so whenever you type an ASCII TLA+ symbol, the ASCII will be replaced by its Unicode counterpart.
-The unicode mappings follow the standardization proposal laid out [here](https://github.com/tlaplus/tlaplus-standard/tree/main/unicode).
+The Unicode mappings follow the standardization proposal laid out [here](https://github.com/tlaplus/tlaplus-standard/tree/main/unicode).

 The [TLA+ tree-sitter grammar](https://github.com/tlaplus-community/tree-sitter-tlaplus/) is set up to highlight Unicode symbols identically to their ASCII counterparts.
 It pairs very nicely with this plugin; to get it, first install & configure [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) then run `:TSInstall tlaplus`.